 Call Aptive to begin an ongoing cockroach control plan.

 Seeing just one or two roaches in your home could be a sign of an infestation.
-Luckily, Aptive’s pest specialists are ready to control such roach infestations, whether they’re small or large, in a house or a commercial building.
+Luckily, Aptive’s pest specialists are ready to control such roach infestations, whether they’re small or large, in a house.
 Don’t take on cockroaches alone.
-Contact Aptive Environmental right away to begin a customized roach control solution and keep your family or business protected.
+Contact Aptive Environmental right away to begin a customized roach control solution and keep your family protected.